1sand0s/Solder_Reflow_Oven/README.md

 Covalent Bonds :- The above Octet/Duplet is normally achieved by forming bonds where the elements share one or more of their valence electrons .
 These bonds are called Covalent bonds.

 Dipole Moment :- In covalent bonds , the electrons may not be shared equally .
-They may be drawn more towards one of the partiipating elements .
+They may be drawn more towards one of the participating elements .
 Since electrons by definition represent -ve charge, the element towards which it is drawn becomes slightly -vely charged and the other becomes slightly +vely charged.

 Okay , now to the chemical reactions.